 Upgrade your operating system

-The NGINX sources support OpenSSL 1.0.2 (and the forthcoming 1.1.0 release), so another option is to recompile NGINX from source and link against a private OpenSSL 1.0.2 build by including the
+The NGINX sources support OpenSSL 1.0.2 and later, so another option is to recompile NGINX from source and link against a private OpenSSL build by including the

-For some deployments you can put your NGINX web server inside a container that is based on an OS that provides OpenSSL 1.0.2 (at this time, that means Ubuntu 16.04 LTS).
-This does not require a full operating system upgrade, and but is a sensible option only if you’re already running Docker for your production servers – it’s probably too disruptive if you’re not familiar with Docker.
+For some deployments you can put your NGINX or NGINX Plus web server inside a container that is based on an OS that provides OpenSSL 1.0.2 or later.
+This does not require a full operating system upgrade, but is a sensible option only if you’re already running Docker or another container for your production servers – it’s probably too disruptive if you’re not familiar with containers.

-If your site supports HTTP/2, Chrome users will fall back to HTTP/1 when they update their browser to build 51 (or it’s auto-updated for them).
+If your site supports HTTP/2, most visitors will fall back to encrypted (TLS) HTTP/1 when they update their browser to a recent version (or it’s auto‑updated for them).
 Your options for restoring HTTP/2 support for these users are limited to those described above.
-If you can’t update your site in the near future, you may need to explain to users what has happened, what their options are (waiting or using another browser), and what your plans for HTTP/2 support are going forward.